School of Engineering

-A member of Olivet’s faculty since 1981, Dr. Vail has served as chair since the Department of Computer Science was established in 1989.
-He has taught a wide variety of courses, but especially enjoys teaching about computer networks, network programming, distributed systems organization and programming.
+A member of Olivet’s faculty since 1981, Dr. Vail has taught a wide variety of courses, but especially enjoys teaching about computer networks, network programming, distributed systems organization and programming.

 In addition to teaching and administration, Dr. Vail has worked for City National Bank, Data Management Systems, Western Data Services, First American Data Services, Ideal Computer Systems and Applied Systems, Inc. His job titles and responsibilities have included local area network specialist, programmer analyst, systems analyst and programming manager.
 He has also consulted on computing projects for local churches, banks, schools, hospitals and businesses.

 While on sabbatical leave during the 1998-1999 academic year, he filled the acting department chair position and taught full time at Africa Nazarene University in Nairobi, Kenya.
 He also enjoyed coaching the first intercollegiate men's basketball team at ANU and received the 1999 UCBL Coach of the Year Award.